surrsurus/gazelle/README.md

 #### Windows

 To run the repl, run `python gazelle.py` in the root directory from the commandline.
-On linux/OSX this might be `python3 gazelle.py`

 #### Linux/OSX

-To run the repl on linux/OSX, you can run `linux-repl.bat` in the root directory of Gazelle.
-You could also run `python2 gazelle.py`.
+To run the repl on linux/OSX, you can run `python3 gazelle.py` in the root directory of Gazelle.

 ### Basic Usage